 We arrived in Cape Town, South Africa late at night and took an Uber to an Airbnb apartment.
 Our first few days of our 15 days in South Africa would be spent in Cape Town.

 Day 1, Day 2, Day 3 & Day 4: Cape Town

 I've written extensively about our four days in Cape Town here so make sure to check that out.
 Below is just a very brief summary of the things we did and the places we went to.

 - We visited the V&A Waterfront and shopped at its mall.
 We had lunch and dinner here a couple of times and also visited the aquarium that's located at the V&A.

 - We wandered around the colorful Bo-Kaap neighborhood in the center of Cape Town.

-- We went on a Mini Peninsula Tour on the Cape Town hop-on/hop-off bus and got some great views from the top deck.
+- We went on a Mini Cape Peninsula/ Cape Point Tour on the Cape Town hop-on/hop-off bus and got some great views from the top deck.